jermsmit/edgerouter-mac-refresh/README.md

 # mac-refresh

-A simple interactive Bash script for **EdgeRouter X** (EdgeOS) that releases your DHCP lease, temporarily changes the MAC address on `eth0`, and renews the lease — all from a guided menu.
-No flags to memorize, no permanent changes made.
+Interactive Bash script for the Ubiquiti EdgeRouter X. Releases your DHCP lease, changes the MAC address on `eth0`, and renews the lease.
+All temporary -- nothing survives a reboot.

 ---

-## Why Would You Use This?
+## Use Cases

-Your MAC address is one of the first identifiers a network sees when you connect.
-There are several legitimate reasons you might want to temporarily change it:
+MAC-based lease tracking is common on ISP equipment.
+When the DHCP server ties a lease to your hardware address, you tend to get the same IP back no matter how many times you release and renew.
+Changing the MAC breaks that association and forces the server to treat your device as new.

-- **DHCP refresh / new IP assignment** — Some ISPs or networks tie lease records to your MAC.
-Changing it is the most reliable way to get a fresh IP rather than the same one handed back from cache.
+Other reasons to use this:

-- **Network troubleshooting** — Useful when diagnosing whether a device ban, filter, or lease conflict is MAC-based.
+- Get a fresh IP when your ISP or upstream router is handing back the same lease from cache
-- **Privacy on untrusted networks** — Reduces persistent tracking by captive portals or logging systems that fingerprint by hardware address.
+- Troubleshoot whether a block, filter, or conflict is tied to the hardware address
-- **Testing and lab work** — Simulate a different device on the network without needing separate hardware.
+- Test network behavior with a different device identity without swapping hardware
-- **ISP re-authentication** — Some ISPs authenticate sessions by MAC.
-Spoofing a previously registered MAC can restore connectivity after a hardware swap.
+- Recover connectivity after a hardware swap when the ISP has the old MAC on file

-> ⚠️ **This script makes a temporary change only.** The MAC address reverts to the original burned-in hardware value on reboot.
-No configuration files are modified.
+**The change is temporary.** Rebooting the router restores the original burned-in MAC.
+No config files are touched.

 ---

 ## Requirements

-- Ubiquiti **EdgeRouter X** running EdgeOS (VyOS-based)
+- Ubiquiti EdgeRouter X running EdgeOS (VyOS-based)
-- Root / `sudo` access via SSH or the Web GUI terminal
+- `sudo` access via SSH or the Web GUI terminal
-- Standard tools: `ip`, `dhclient` or `dhcpcd` (included in EdgeOS)
+- `ip` and `dhclient` or `dhcpcd` -- both included in EdgeOS by default

 ---

 ## Installation

-Copy the script to your EdgeRouter via SCP from your local machine:
+Copy the script to your router from your local machine:

 ```bash
 scp mac-refresh.sh admin@192.168.1.1:/home/admin/
 ```

-SSH into the router, then make the script executable:
+SSH in and make it executable:

 ```bash
 ssh admin@192.168.1.1